2015 BRUT ROSÉ

 Strawberry and delicate ginger on the mid-palate provide a burst of bright acidity that compliments a salad of smoked trout with wild arugula, slice strawberries and ripe avocado with raspberry balsamic vinegarette.
 For more potent taste buds try Thai spiced grilled chicken with sweet chili sauce and garlic sesame noodles.
 Mild goat cheese with red berry compote and roasted Marcona almonds will complete the cheese board.

-More food pairings & recipes on our blog, The Glorious Life.
+More food pairings & recipes on The Glorious Life.